techtanzeel/collado-io/posts/2017/anything.md

 > It’s a big world.
 You can loudly leave out 99 percent of it.
 Have the confidence to know that when your target 1 percent hears you excluding the other 99 percent, the people in that 1 percent will come to you because you’ve shown how much you value them.

 The Internet has created a world where percentages don't matter anymore.
-Is the [Ben Thompson](http://exponent.fm/episode-012-the-internet-rainforest/) 's theory of the Rainforest all over again: having a small fraction of a huge market is enough to thrive as a business.
+Is the [Ben Thompson](http://exponent.fm/episode-012-the-internet-rainforest/)'s theory of the Rainforest all over again: having a small fraction of a huge market is enough to thrive as a business.
 The Internet has unlocked infinite niches, and that of course makes owning a niche more difficult, but once is yours, you will have a sufficiently large market for your business to flourish.

-It is the same reason why back in the 80s the Mac struggled in a PC dominated world - having a small percentage of the PC market was not enough to attract developers and create a sustainable ecosystem, because the PC market was not large enough.
-But on the other hand iOS is able to thrive with a small percentage of the mobile market, because the mobile market is times larger than the PC ever was.
+Same reason why back in the 80s the Mac struggled in a PC dominated world: having a small percentage of the PC market was not enough to attract developers and create a sustainable ecosystem.
+The PC market was simply not large enough.
+But on the other hand iOS is today able to thrive with a small percentage of the mobile market, because the mobile market is times larger than the PC's ever was.
 Again, once you have a big enough market, percentages don't matter anymore.

 More business related takeaways would be: